AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

-This allows you to provide the fields needed for entering credit card details.
+Lets you provide the fields needed for entering credit card details.
 You can configure it to specify the types of card accepted and the information required (for example, security code).

 ![chlimage_1-100](assets/chlimage_1-100.png)